 Longest Home Run Ever: Joey Meyer's 582-Foot HR

 The debate for the longest home run ever hit can get rather heated.
 Should the criteria be MLB only or do minor leagues and high school count?
 What about how the home run distance actually gets measured?

 For example, New York Yankees superstar Mickey Mantle — the Hall of Fame member with 536 career home runs — reportedly hit a 634-foot blast against the Detroit Tigers at Briggs Stadium in 1960.
-It was once honored by the Guinness Book of World Records, too, but was reversed by Bill Jenkinson and given to Babe Ruth?s 575-foot home run bomb in 1921.
+It was once honored by the Guinness Book of World Records, too, but it was reversed by Bill Jenkinson and given to Babe Ruth's 575-foot home run bomb in 1921.